nksauter/LS49/adse13_161/RESULTS.md

 over OpenMP threads.

 Figure of Merit:  The total wall time for the simulation of 100,000 diffraction patterns, using 5% of the nodes on host computer.
-This Table will also be included in an upcoming:
+This Table will also be included in the upcoming paper:

 | Host         | Elapsed |Nodes|MPI ranks |OpenMP threads/rank |Mean time/task|Mean time/rank=0 task|Effective throughput|
 |--------------|---------|-----|----------|--------------------|--------------|---------------------|--------------------|